 Serra da Estrela

-The title of the highest physical peak in continental Portugal belongs to Torre, Serra da Estrela’s summit, standing at 1,993 metres, or curiously enough, it is entirely accessible by car.
+The title of the highest physical peak in continental Portugal belongs to Torre, Serra da Estrela’s summit, standing at 1,993 metres, which is entirely accessible by car.

-It is a mountain range that, during the winter months, becomes enveloped in a beautiful coat of white snow, and is the best spot in Portugal for skiing, sledding, snowmobiling, and snowboarding enthusiasts.
+During the winter, the mountain becomes enveloped in a beautiful coat of white snow and is the best spot in Portugal for skiing, sledging, snowmobiling, and snowboarding enthusiasts.
 In the warmer season, Serra da Estrela and its surrounding natural park offer a different, but by no means less beautiful side.
 Its hiking 300km+ trails, river springs, glacier valleys, and so much more will let you connect with nature in its purest form.

 Aveiro

-However, visiting Aveiro will only be complete after trying out the region’s sweet treat, ovos moles (soft eggs), and after hopping over to Costa Nova and its beach, where the iconic multicoloured buildings striped with white are located, the perfect seaside location for a swim or riding a bike.
+However, visiting Aveiro will only be complete after trying out the region’s sweet treat, ovos moles (soft eggs), and hopping over to Costa Nova and its beach, where the iconic striped houses are located.

 Parque Nacional da Peneda-Gerês

-Portugal’s only National Park is a sprawling world in itself, almost detached from the rest of reality.
-The Peneda-Gerês Park merges two nearby mountain ranges in a seamless, endless green panorama – Peneda and Gerês, and the totality of this ecosystem transcends Portugal, crossing over to Spain, into the Gerês-Xurés Park, reminding everyone nature knows no borders.
+Portugal’s only National Park is a world in itself, almost detached from the rest of reality.
+The Peneda-Gerês Park merges two nearby mountain ranges – Peneda and Gerês - in a seamless, endless green panorama.
+The totality of this ecosystem transcends Portugal, crossing over to Spain, into the Gerês-Xurés Park, reminding us that nature knows no borders.

 São Martinho do Porto

-São Martinho do Porto is not a place you would typically find in most lists, not because it is not beautiful, but rather because it is off the beaten path.
+This isn’t a place you would typically find in most lists, since it's mainly known by locals only.
 São Martinho do Porto's most beautiful feature is its shell-like bay, almost in a perfect C, creating a uniquely distinct circular-shaped beach.

 Monsanto

 Not to be confused with Monsanto Park in Lisbon, though that one could also easily feature in this list.
-This Monsanto is a small, picturesque village in the district of Castelo Branco, sitting on top of a “hill” with more than 700m (around 2200ft), and built almost entirely in stone.
-Monsanto is one of the most unique sights in Portugal.
+This Monsanto is a small, picturesque village in the district of Castelo Branco.
+Sitting on top of a “hill” and built almost entirely in stone, Monsanto is one of the most unique sights in Portugal.

 Dornes